 A whole-child education includes a healthy body, a competitive spirit, and the joy of doing things well.

-Our junior school athletes compete in sprint events, middle distance, and field events.
-We participate in inter-school athletics meetings, and our students regularly place at district level.
-Athletics teaches children to compete with integrity and to push past what they think is possible.
+Our junior school athletes participate in sprint events, middle distance, and field events.
+We take part in inter-school athletics meetings and place great value on the experience of healthy, honest competition.
+Athletics teaches children to compete with integrity and to discover what they are capable of when they give everything they have.

-Cross-country running builds resilience, endurance, and mental toughness.
-Our students run regular cross-country courses and participate in inter-school events.
-There is something particularly formative about running a long distance — it teaches children to keep going when things get hard.
+Cross-country running builds resilience, endurance, and real mental toughness.
+Our students run regular cross-country courses on and around the school grounds.
+There is something particularly formative about running a long distance — it teaches children that discomfort is not a reason to stop, and that finishing is its own reward.

 Chess develops strategic thinking, patience, concentration, and the ability to hold multiple possibilities in mind at once.
-We have a strong chess culture at Ambleside, with regular in-school tournaments and participation in inter-school chess competitions.
+We have a growing chess culture at Ambleside, with regular in-school games and informal tournaments.
+Chess rewards children who think carefully before acting — a habit that serves them well beyond the board.

 Each year, our junior school students plan and run a real market — choosing a product or service, budgeting, marketing, pricing, and selling to parents, staff, and the public.
 Market Day is one of the highlights of the Ambleside year.
 It teaches entrepreneurship, teamwork, financial literacy, and the deep satisfaction of making something and selling it.
 Many of our students remember Market Day for years afterwards.